 - Code approved: MAX SIPs are recognized by key code approval agencies, easily meet energy code requirements, and notably, are the only non-cement-based enclosures approved for California’s Title 24 construction requirements.
 The Neopor graphite cores also have a GREENGUARD Gold Certification.

-Premier’s GPS panels are truly the epitome of high-performance offsite framing systems, able to increase energy efficiency without significant cost increases.
+Premier SIPS MAX building assembly products are truly the epitome of high-performance offsite framing systems, and able to increase energy efficiency without significant cost increases.